 For most middle-class Latin Americans, buying a home is the biggest financial investment they will make in their lives.
 It represents their most valuable asset, one they expect will grow in value over the years.
 But how can they ensure that their property will appreciate?

 A good bet is to invest in a sustainable house.
-That has been the case, at least, for buyers of homes developed by Mexico’s Vinte, a company that has benefitted from the long-term support of IDB Invest, the Bank’s private-sector arm.
+That has been the case, at least, for buyers of homes developed by Mexico’s Vinte, a company that has benefitted from the long-term support of IDB Invest, the IDB Group’s private-sector arm.
 They put the annual growth rate of their homes at 9.3%.

 Since its founding in 2001, Vinte has distinguished itself by building housing complexes for different socioeconomic groups —from lower-middle-class through upper-middle-class households— with high social and environmental standards.